-A high solids pigmented finish made from heavy and light bodied oils specially formulated for application on unpainted hardwoods.
-Heavy bodied oils provide water repellency.
+A high solids pigmented finish made from heavy and light-bodied oils specially formulated for application on unpainted hardwoods.
+Heavy-bodied oils provide water repellency.
 Extra pigments provide enhanced color retention on hardwoods.
-Light bodied oils combined with solvent penetrate into the wood.
-Armstrong’s Semi-Transparent Hardwood Finishes repel water, retain color longer and reduce the frequency of re-coats on maintenance intensive hardwoods.
+Light-bodied oils combined with solvent penetrate into the wood.
+Armstrong’s Semi-Transparent Hardwood Finishes repels water, retains color longer, and reduces the frequency of re-coats on maintenance-intensive hardwoods.

 Important Note: Testing for Exotic Hardwood Deck Stains